Behavioral Health Crisis Services

 Our Position

 New Futures supports SB 85 because it takes a step toward establishing sustainable funding for New Hampshire’s behavioral crisis system.
-It also limits preauthorization requirements, which is an evidence-based, best practice intervention that has been demonstrated in national studies to be ultimately cost saving and achieves better outcomes for children, adults and families.
-Together, these measures will ensure that Granite Staters can easily access critical behavioral health crisis services.
+It also removes preauthorization requirements, an evidence-based, best-practice intervention demonstrated in national studies to achieve better outcomes for children, adults, and families.
+Together, these measures will make it easier for Granite Staters to access critical behavioral health crisis services.